volker-raschek/drone-charts/README.md

 This helm chart is maintained by contributors and myself.
 It is listed on [artifacthub.io](https://artifacthub.io/) and can be installed via helm:

+> :warning: The repository has been changed and causes error messages when
+> interacting with the old repository definition.
+Please remove the chart repo
+> `volker.raschek` and replace it with `drone`.

 ```bash
 helm repo add drone https://charts.cryptic.systems/drone